PrideFest 2016 Q&A

 What is there to drink at the festival?

-Vendors are selling a variety of beverages in the food court areas.
+Vendors are selling a variety of beverages in the food court area.
 The NAMES Project is selling lemonade as a fundraiser for the AIDS Memorial Quilt.

 Do I need a wristband for alcohol purchases?

 Yes.
-Please visit an information booth, located throughout the festival, to show your identification and purchase a $1 wristband for the weekend.
-This will ensure shorter lines at the alcohol booths, since you have already shown your proof of age.
+Please visit any beer or liquor booth, located throughout the festival, to show your identification and purchase a $1 wristband for the weekend.
+This will ensure shorter lines at the alcohol booths upon your return, since you have already shown your proof of age.

 How do the drink tickets work?

-Sorry, tickets cannot be used to tip bartenders.
-Please use cash if you would like to tip.
+You may tip the bartenders and all tips benefit Pride St. Louis Inc. Please use cash if you would like to tip.

 Are there ATMs at the festival?